Kelechi-Okorie/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 File 16-answer.txt - checks if a function can modify its int argument
 File 17-answer.txt - checks if a function can modify its list argument File 18-answer.txt - checks if a function can reassign a list
 File 19-copy_list.py - copies a list
+File 20-answer.txt - answers if a = () is a tuple